silinyip/Applied-Bioinformatics-Honours/README.md

 ## Single-Cell RNA Sequencing

-### Files Download
+### FASTQ Files Download
-SRA numbers of the PRJNA432551 dataset were organised into three text files: Normal Tissue, Primary Tumour, and Metastatic Tumour.
+Sequence Read Archive (SRA) numbers of the PRJNA432551 dataset were organised into three text files: Normal Tissue, Primary Tumour, and Metastatic Tumour.
 The "FASTQ Download (original script).py" script was used to download the data files deposited under this accession number from the EMBL-EBI website.
+This script made use of SRA Toolkit which allows direct access to SRA - a public repository for NGS data.
 Firstly, the `prefetch` command was used to download all the necessary files (namely SRA files).
 These SRA files are then converted to FASTQ format using the `fasterq-dump` command.
 The parameters included in the "fasterq_dump` command were:
 1) `--split-3` splits paired-end reads.
 First biological reads satisfying dumping conditions are placed in files *_1.fastq and *_2.fastq.
 If only one biological read is present it is placed in *.fastq.
 2) `--threads` specifies the number of threads (parallel processes) that SRA toolkit can use for faster data retrieval.